elibus/dnstls/README.md

 - The implementation uses `EpollEventLoopGroup` instead of the default `Nio`.
 On Linux this perform better as it uses the native transport and the `epoll` system call.
 - The TCP server and the backend client use the `SO_KEEPALIVE` option to reuse connections and the `TCP_NODELAY` option to disable the TCP slow start

-##  Imagine this proxy being deployed in an infrastructure.
-What would be the security concerns you would raise?

-The proxy is meant to secure traffic between clients not supporting DNS over TLS and a DoT server.
-To be an effective measure, no unencrypted traffic should exit the host especially in a shared environment.
-An effective way could be to have a local instance of `dnstls` listening on the loopback interface only.
-The host can then be configured to use 127.0.0.1 as DNS.

-## How would you integrate that solution in a distributed, microservices-oriented and containerized architecture?

-One solution could be to have one instance per container, in general this could be acceptable as the overhead should be minimal.
-A more efficient solution could be to deploy a local instance of `dnstls` listening on a local private virtualised network for the physical host, and make this network visible to all containers running on a single physical host thus sharing the same `dnstls` instance.
-This configuration not only requires less resources but also can implement a probably more effective central DNS cache as multiple containers share the same instance.

-## What other improvements do you think would be interesting to add to the project?

- - Caching: `dnstls` could cache DNS responses to improve speed of resolution for frequently requests queries and reduce network traffic
- - DNS server pool: `dnstls` supports 1 DNS server.
-Normally this should not be a concern with DNS servers like Cloudfare, however it would be better to configure a pool of DNS servers.
- - Connection pooling: the current implementation does not support connection pooling.
-I would make sense to add it to improve latency as TCP connections can be kept open and reused.
- - Usage statistics and a health endpoint could be exposed to monitor the service and collect metrics.
- - To reduce the application footprint it could be compiled as native with graalVM, however at the moment netty is not fully supported.

 ## Performance test